ymolists/website/src/routes/blog/openvscode-server-launch.md

 In retrospect the second half of 2021 will mark an important turning point for remote, cloud-based developer environments.
 After two years GitHub managed to ship Codespaces (& [received a cake 🎂](https://www.gitpod.io/blog/cake)).
 With JetBrains’ [remote development support](https://youtrack.jetbrains.com/issue/IDEA-226455#focus=Comments-27-5192116.0-0) developers will be able to choose between IDEs to access Gitpod's ephemeral, cloud-based developer environments later this year.
 For those who like the convenience of a browser, we have great news to share today.

-We are excited to announce [OpenVSCode Server](https://github.com/gitpod-io/openvscode-server/) - an open-source project that makes running VS Code in a browser easily accessible for all developers and organizations.
+We are excited to announce [OpenVSCode Server](https://github.com/gitpod-io/openvscode-server/) - an open-source project that makes running VS Code in a browser easily accessible for all developers and organisations.
 [OpenVSCode Server](https://github.com/gitpod-io/openvscode-server/) runs upstream VS Code on a remote machine accessed through a modern web browser - from any device, from anywhere.

 > **Unlike other attempts, this project is based on a minimal set of changes and uses the same architecture that powers both Gitpod and GitHub Codespaces at scale.**